LeontiosH/AI-PROGNOSIS-Nature-Aging-Code/README.md

 2. Installation guide
    * Instructions
-     First install the STATA Verison 17.0 from https://www.stata.com/support/download-install/ Thenk install the MIDAS and METANDI modules as follows: ssc install midas, replace
+     First install the STATA Verison 17.0 from https://www.stata.com/support/download-install/

+     Then install the MIDAS and METANDI modules as follows: ssc install midas, replace
      ssc install metandi, replace

    * Typical online install time on a "normal" desktop computer STATA 17.0 installation 5-12 mins
      Midas, Metandi modules 5 secs

 3. Demo
    *Instructions to run on data
 First copy the content of the theMIDAS-ADO_CodeByLeontios.txt file and replace the whole code of STATA midas.ado file.
 This will allow the estimation of additional parameters that are not exported by the current version of the midas.ado